rasterradio/Kumite/README.md

 There are no unique characters in *Kumite*.
 Players select their gi colour to distinguish themselves in a match, but characters will otherwise appear identical.

+### Health

+Health is binary, with players able to quickly tell at a glance how many mistakes they can afford to make and clear readability of how much damage each move does.

 ### Time Out

 If the timer runs out, the player with the most health will win the round.
 If both players' health is tied, the round counts as a draw, and a round will be awarded to both players.
 Games cannot end as a draw and if the final match draws, extra rounds are played until there is a single winner.